Traecp/DEVA/README.md

 + Installation:

-	A binary package will be released soon.
+	A binary package has been built for Microsoft Windows: DEVA-2.0.3.win32.msi.
+Just double click on this file to execute the installation.

-	For the moment let's try to install DEVA with command line on windows: python setup.py install
+	For linux user you can install DEVA with: python setup.py install you have to be root (sudo) to install)

 RUNNING: